leonhsieh-99/bobadex/README.md

 [] add friends and visit their bobadex
     - [] add an aggregate bobadex (squadadex .... ? ok thats a tentative nanme) that shows statistices like averages, photos etc (requires the above check)
     - [-] maybe a central feed on what you and your friends 'caught'
-    - [] Allow users to make a customizable banner for each shop with their favorite drink/drinks
+    - [X] Allow users to make a customizable banner for each shop with their favorite drink/drinks
     - [] allow users to make comments on shops of friends [] polish UI
     - [X] switch rating numpad with a UI or validation check for nums outside of 0 and 5
-    - [] fix up the text in the grid a little so stars always show [X] add filters and sorters for the bobadex add favorites
+    - [X] fix up the text in the grid a little so stars always show
+    - [] Add a floating bar on the bottom with things like add shop, view profile, view friends, etc.
+[X] add filters and sorters for the bobadex add favorites
-    - [] timestamp filter (default for shops)
+    - [X] timestamp filter (default for shops)
 [X] within every shop you should be able to add a drink and have ratings for each drink [] Optimize app
     - [] fix RLS
     - [] Make index in supabase for faster queries
-    - [] Cache image urls for better performance
+    - [X] Cache image urls for better performance